TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 ## OSW Consumer API - v1.0:
 ### Use Cases
+- As an application, I wish to retrieve a list of versions of the osw standard in which data is available (to include link to documentation) (/tdei_consumer/v1.0/osw/versions)
 - As an application, I want to retrieve the most current OSW data by bounding box
   - OSW data within the bounding box will be returned
   - data will be returned as a gzip'd geojson file (multiple geojson files may be included in the gzip'd file)